pverscha/shared-memory-datastructures/README.md

 Changes the contents of the array by removing, replacing, or adding elements.

 **Parameters:**
-- : Index at which to start changing the array `start`
+- `start`: Index at which to start changing the array
-- : Number of elements to remove from the array `deleteCount`
+- `deleteCount`: Number of elements to remove from the array
-- : Elements to add to the array beginning at the index `items`
+- `items`: Elements to add to the array beginning at the index

 **Returns:** A new `ShareableArray` containing the deleted elements.